ThomasWilliamScott/Plant_Signalling/README.md

 The 'Model_M_Numerical_Analysis.m' file is a Matlab script implementing the numerical procedure used to analyse Model M.

 The 'Results_Figures.m' file is a Matlab script generating the results figures (Figures 2 & 3 in the main text, and Figure S1 in the SI).

+The Mathematica script was made with Mathematica 13.1 and the Matlab scripts were made with Matlab R2023b.